Zion Lutheran is at 435 Main Street, Akron, PA 17501

 Pastor Matt and Cherie in the Adirondacks

 The Reverend Matthew Lenahan was ordained in 2001 and has served at Zion since 2005.
 A lifelong Lutheran Christian, he is married to Cherie since 1999.
 They have three children.
 Pastor Matt is a mission-focused leader, inviting and challenging God's people to participate in God's redemptive work in and for the world.
 His gifts are in evangelism, worship leadership, and teaching.
 He has passion for advocacy, social/economic justice, and food.
 He loves gardening, hiking and any outdoor activities.
 He believes the church is called to serve all people following the example of Jesus Christ.
 Pastor Lenahan serves on the board of hunger Free Lancaster County.
 He also project manages the Wittel Farm Growing Project.
 He serves as a mentor with Lancaster Reentry Management Organization.
-He started a poverty justice team for the Lower Susquehanna Synod of Lutherans and sits on the LSS World Hunger Team.

 OUR STORY: THE LUTHERANS